'Pupils say they feel safe in school. They know there are lots of adults to support

 Safer recruitment and selection

 Should parents have any complaints the school staff will listen to your concerns and will follow up any arising issues.
 The Staff will always be happy to meet with you and help resolve any matters of concern.
 The school is committed to working closely with parents / carers for the benefit of the children.
 Remember no problem is too small and can often be prevented from becoming a bigger issue if you speak to us straight away.
-If you continue to feel an issue has not been resolved then you should contact the complaints committee of the Governing Body.
+If you continue to feel an issue has not been resolved then you should complete the form within the complaints policy and return to school marked for the attention of the Chair of the Local Academy Council.

 Recording of Concerns and Matters Causing Concern